- Your subject librarian provides services and develops library collections in your research and teaching specialties.

 - Renew Materials: Renew your materials online using MyJosiah.

 - Deputy borrowing: Designate someone to pick up materials on your behalf.

 - Ask A Librarian: Answers to quick questions through text/SMS, email, and phone; inquire with your subject librarian for more in-depth questions.

 - Customized resource guides for subjects and courses.

 - E-delivery of journal articles from print and digital collections to your desktop within 48 hours.

 - Delivery of library books to your department mail room or administrative office via Campus Mail, Monday through Friday, during regular office hours.

-- Advice on copyright, fair use, and NIH Public Accessibility compliance.
+- Advice on copyright, fair use.